apache/mynewt-site/README.md

 1. This will leave you on the `asf-site` branch.
 1. Commit & push the changes.

+The _GitHub Actions_ workflow performs a build whenever the master branch updates.
-The runtime-bot github user does a build every ~15 minutes and opens a Pull Request against the asf-site branch if there are any changes.
+It opens a Pull Request against the `asf-site` branch if there are any changes.
 It is recommended that the runtime-bot PRs are used to deploy changes to the site instead of PRs from individual contributors.
 The runtime-bot PRs give us repeatable builds using known versions of the build tools.